iCliniq Logo

 The complications associated with Botox can be reduced by taking the following precautions:

-• The risk of hemorrhage can be reduced by asking patients to discontinue anticoagulant therapy two weeks prior to the procedure (on recommendation by the patient’s physician).
+• The risk of hemorrhage can be reduced by asking patients to discontinue anticoagulant therapy two weeks before the procedure (on recommendation by the patient’s physician).

 • Avoid touching or massaging the injected area for two hours following the procedure.
 This will increase the absorption of Botox.